apiraino/docker_bootstrap/README.md

 `bootstrap(rsyslog=False, console=True, circus=False)`; it will also prevent spawning of rsyslogd and circus.

 Usually `bootstrap()` should be called by the testcase setup logic.

+Optionally pass the path to Rsyslogd config and PID files (rsyslogd_config_path and rsyslogd_pid_path): this help avoiding conflicts with the rsyslogd service running on the host machine.

+Caveat: if rsyslogd is configured to rotate logs it is adviced to use version >= 8 from the rsyslogd repository (http://www.rsyslog.com/ubuntu-repository) or unexpected behaviour may occur.